731 (The X-Files): Plot

 Mulder returns to the railcar, seeing its door ajar; an alien-human test subject is locked in a room inside.
 The Red-Haired Man attacks Mulder, causing the conductor to lock them both in the car.
 The Red-Haired Man claims to work for the NSA, and that a bomb in the car was triggered after he gained entry with Zama's pass code.
 Mulder doesn't believe him, but he is called by Scully on the Red-Haired Man's cell phone.
 Scully—who is with the First Elder in a similar railcar—tells Mulder that unwitting subjects, including herself, were operated on by Zama on the secret railway, with the alien abduction theory used as a smokescreen.
-She also confirms that a bomb is in the car and believes that the quarantined patient is infected with hemorrhagic fever.
+She also confirms that a bomb is in the car and believes that the quarantined subject is infected with hemorrhagic fever.
 She fears that thousands will die from the disease if the car explodes.
 Mulder finds the bomb in the ceiling.

 After the car is disconnected from the rest of the train on a remote rail siding, Mulder questions the Red-Haired Man, who says that the patient is immune to biological warfare.
 Zama had tried to sneak the patient out of the country, but the government would rather see it destroyed than let their research fall into Japanese hands; the Red-Haired Man was sent to kill them both.
-Mulder, however, believes that the patient is an alien-human hybrid.
+Mulder, however, believes that the subject is an alien-human hybrid.
 With help from Scully, Mulder successfully unlocks the door of the railcar, but he is knocked unconscious by the Red-Haired Man.
 As the Red-Haired Man is about to leave, X appears and shoots him.
-Realizing that the bomb is about to explode and that there is not enough time to both save Mulder and secure the patient, X decides to save Mulder.
+Realizing that the bomb is about to explode and that there is not enough time to both save Mulder and secure the subject, X decides to save Mulder.
 X exits carrying the still unconscious Mulder shortly before the bomb explodes.